ValeriaMuSe/ValeriaMuSe/README.md

 - 👋🏻 Hi, I’m Valeria Murillo Segura
-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m a Frontend Development
-- ✨ And I'm interested in learn UI/UX design
+- ✨ And I'm currently learning UI/UX design

 <!---
 ValeriaMuSe/ValeriaMuSe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.